-^{348.} Niebuhr's stance on the use of atomic bombs is complex, but he does not offer a blanket condemnation of their employment.
-See id.; see also Campbell Craig, The New Meaning of Modern War in the Thought of Reinhold Niebuhr, 53 J. HIST.
+336Niebuhr's stance on the use of atomic bombs is complex, but he does not offer a blanket condemnation of their employment.
+See id.
+See also Campbell Craig, The New Meaning of Modern War in the Thought of Reinhold Niebuhr, 53 J. HIST.
 IDEAS 687, 691 (1992).
 Niebuhr did object to the war in Vietnam.
-See McKeogh, supra note 347, at 172 n.21 (discussing in detail the development of Niebuhr's position); Stone, supra note 345, at 238.
+See STONE, supra note 333, at 238; MCKEOGH, supra note 335, at 172n.21 (discussing in detail the development of Niebuhr's position).

-^{349.} The objection raised was that Niebuhr's ethic would allow acts such as the atomic bombings at the end of World War II or the Vietnam War "to be possibly justified (if the evil faced was judged great enough, if the values threatened outweighed those sacrificed, if no alternatives were available)."
-McKeogh, supra note 347, at 150 (describing the objection taken).
+337The objection raised was that Niebuhr's ethic would allow acts such as the atomic bombings at the end of World War II or the Vietnam War "to be possibly justified (if the evil faced was judged great enough, if the values threatened outweighed those sacrificed, if no alternatives were available).
+Id. at 150 (describing the objection taken).

-that created the contemporary American empire."
-"350 and that it remained "complacent about democratic processes in advanced industrial society."
-On the other side are those who maintain it stayed "as critical of the cynicism and amorality and conservatism of post-war Realists as it was of the illusions and moralism of pre-war liberals, pacifists and idealists."
-352
+empire'''338 and that it remained "complacent about democratic processes in advanced industrial society''339 and those on the other side who maintain it stayed "as critical of the cynicism and amorality and conservatism of post-war Realists as it was of the illusions and moralism of prewar liberals, pacifists and idealists.''340

 We cannot resolve that debate here, but some relevant consequences devolve from the very fact of the debate's continuance.
 The debate illustrates the different choices that can be drawn from Niebuhr's political theology and ethic, and that insight is elemental to Niebuhr's realism.
-Niebuhr recognizes that religion has been rightly subject to the charge of having a "fanatic zeal," and he wants to adopt the critique to fanaticism in any form.
+Niebuhr recognizes that religion has been rightly subject to the charge of having a "fanatic zeal" and wants to adopt the critique to fanaticism in any form.
 Fanaticism itself is the "more universal human corruption."
-353 Niebuhr warns that humans "are infected by a universal inclination to make more of themselves than they thought" and therefore should be "distrustful of their own virtue" and "skeptical about their apprehension of the truth."354 In an insight challenging for all historical periods, including our own, Niebuhr admonishes: "The self-deception of the righteous, whether godly or godlesss, is the chief engine of evil in the world."355 Just as for Bell, the task Niebuhr sets is one that urges action in the world rather than removal from it, that understands that its action may require the use of power to fight other power, but also appreciates that its actions must be undertaken as a "necessary evil," 356 with humility, self-awareness, and self-criticism.
-The continuing challenge, of course, is that these stances
+Niebuhr warns that humans "are infected by a universal inclination to make more of themselves than they thought" and therefore should be "distrustful of their own virtue" and "skeptical about their apprehension of the truth."
+In an insight challenging for all historical periods, including our own, Niebuhr admonishes: "The self-deception of the righteous, whether godly or godlesss, is the chief engine of evil in the world."
+Just as for Bell, the task Niebuhr sets is one that urges action in the world rather than removal from it, that understands that its action may require the use of power to fight other power, but